lmmx/wotd/README.md

 - A 'path' here is a rooted path to any key, which I call a "unique key path" or UKP

-Following this initial 'dejunk' step, I wanted to get a full account of what was in this JSON, so I enumerated all the paths (there were 106 of them, I had removed only 7 in the initial 'dejunking'), and turned these into a 'checklist' to be deleted from the JSON programmatically rather than by manually writing a `del` command (it'd get very big, and hard to maintain if I wanted to change it later).
+Following this initial 'dejunk' step, I wanted to get a full account of what was in this JSON, so I enumerated all the paths (106 of them, the initial 'dejunking' only removed 7), the rest of which required would need more complex `jq` commands (due to nested keys inside iterators).

+I turned these 106 paths into a 'checklist' to be deleted from the JSON programmatically rather than by manually writing a `del` command (it'd get big, taking a long time, and becoming hard to maintain or debug if I wanted to change it later, or reuse it on another file).

 For many of these, the paths are 'inexact' i.e. 'globbed', as they're not present in all Tweet objects.
 The inexact paths 'expand' to a much larger number of paths (they are 'one-to-many').